Skrylar/ImpromptuModular/README.md

 * [WriteSeq64](#write-seq-64): 4-channel 64-step sequencer with CV in for easy sequence programming.

 Details about each module are given below.
-Feedback and bug reports are always appreciated!
+Feedback and bug reports (and [donations!](https://www.paypal.me/marcboule)) are always appreciated!

 ## General Concepts <a id="general-concepts"></a>